ROCm/omnitrace/docs/conceptual/how-omnitrace-works.rst

 However, recording every single invocation of the function can be extremely useful for detecting anomalies, such as profiles that show minimum or maximum values much smaller or larger than the average or a high standard deviation.
-In this case, traces allow you to identify exactly when and where those instances deviated from the norm.
+In this case, the traces help you identify exactly when and where those instances deviated from the norm.
 Compare the level of detail in the following traces.
 In the top image, every instance of the ``fib`` function is instrumented, while in the bottom image,